patrickbucher/sicp/diary.md

 generic operations table and all those incompatible operations defined over the last couple of weeks.

+In the evening, I wrote about my (almost) six months of SICP.
+I also started reading chapter 3 and typed in the first examples.

 # 2023-01-27 (Fr)

 I did exercise 2.94, which was rather easy.
 However, I did not install the